bredelings/BAli-Phy/PLAN.md

 The remaining `legacy_exp()` callers fall into a few buckets:

-1. Legacy `context_ref` wrappers return `expression_ref` by contract.
-These are acceptable while the legacy API names remain, but new callers should use the `_code` or closure-returning variants.
+1. `context_ref`'s public evaluation wrappers have moved to runtime returns.
+   Remaining context-side bridges to `expression_ref` are explicit calls to `Runtime::to_expression_ref(...)` for display/debug formatting.

 2. Graph/debug display still intentionally builds expression-shaped output for labels.
 The easy graph-structure pieces in `show_graph.cc` have moved to